jentery/engl425/index.md

 *A response to this prompt is due via Brightspace (link coming soon) by 11:30am on Monday, March 15th.*

-Since responding to the second prompt, you've read the first volume of *Monstress*, changed the word-image relation in a panel, changed the "shot" of a panel, studied the genres of horror and fantasy comics, and considered the relationship between art, literature, and comics.
+Since responding to the second prompt, you've read the first volume of *Monstress*, changed the word-image relation in a panel, also changed the "shot" of a panel, studied the genres of horror and fantasy comics, and considered the relationship between art, literature, and comics.
 This prompt asks you to spend some time writing about *Monstress* in particular and to connect it with some of the conversations we've had since January.

 ***

 *Prompt 3, Option 1*: Review *Monstress* for an Online Publication

 Reviews are a very important genre of writing when it comes to contemporary fiction.
-They affect how works, including comics, are received, and  they perform a kind of critical engagement that may address not only fandom and leisure but also literary, media, and cultural studies.
+They affect how works, including comics, are received, and  they perform a kind of critical engagement that may address not only fandom and leisure but also comics studies in and around the academy.
 This prompt provides you with an opportunity to review *Monstress*, with this scenario in mind . . .

 Imagine you write occasionally for an online Canadian publication about comics and comics culture.
 It's June 2017, and one of the venue's editors has asked you to review *Awakening*, the first volume of *Monstress*.
 It's a relatively short review.
 They've given you no more than 750 words.
 They are also a bit behind on this one. *Awakening* was published in July 2016, and it collects issues 1-6 of *Monstress*, which was first published in late 2015.
 But you take the gig.

 Here are a few more important details about your audience and the venue: Your readers care about comics, know a lot about them, and probably check the publication's website at least once a week.
 Your venue (again, a Canadian website) publishes news, features, interviews, and reviews related to comics, including comics written, illustrated, and/or published in North America.
-The venue wants to have its cake and eat it, too: to engage fans of comics as well as critics in literary, media, and cultural studies.
+The venue wants to have its cake and eat it, too: to engage fans of comics as well as critics in comics studies.
+(After all, fans may be professional critics, too.)
 Its editors do *not* want you tell their readers whether they should buy the first volume of *Monstress*, and the venue does *not* rate comics (on a scale of 1-10, or with thumbs up or down) on its site.
 The editors want you to focus instead on what exactly *Monstress* contributes to contemporary comics, including what makes it unique, compelling, generic, and/or culturally relevant.

-Before you begin, you may want to give this hypothetical publication venue a name and, if you wish, a URL.
+Before you begin, you may want to give this hypothetical venue a name and, if you wish, a URL (without, of course, purchasing an actual domain).
 Just make sure neither is taken.

 Your review (750 words) should:

 1. Describe the story or plot of *Monstress*, Vol. 1.
 Please note that your editor asked you to avoid spoilers, where possible.
 2. Describe the style and composition of *Monstress*: how, for instance, it frames images and communicates a story through words and images (or verbal and visual tracks).
 Here, you might recall our conversations on February 22nd.
 3. Describe what *Monstress* is doing with the genre of fantasy or horror.
 Which expectations does it meet?
 Which does it subvert, resist, or reject?
 Here, you might recall our conversations on February 1st, February 8th, and March 1st.
 Consider, for instance, that *Monstress* is set in the 1900s in an alternate matriarchal Asia.
 4. Note how the first volume of *Monstress* has been received to date (June 2017).
 Here, you might point to reviews in other venues as well as commentary on social media, including Goodreads, StoryGraph, and the usual platforms.
-Just make sure they were published in or before June 2017.
+Just make sure they were published before July 2017.
 5. Communicate what exactly *Monstress* contributes to contemporary comics, including what makes it unique, compelling, generic, and/or culturally relevant.

 You are welcome to include an image or two of *Monstress* in your review, if you wish.

-Once you've written your review (750 words), submit it and any images you wish to include as an attachment to the "Prompt 3" assignment in Brightspace (link coming soon).
+Once you've written your review (750 words), please submit it and any images you wish to include as an attachment to the "Prompt 3" assignment in Brightspace (link coming soon).
 Feel free to attach PDF, DOCX, RTF, HTML, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your review: